10k and 5k Dublin Run in the Dark - Tuesday 14th November 2017 8pm

-Join us and thousands of fellow runners in Dublin to Run in the Dark on the 16th November and support our ongoing research to find a cure for spinal cord injury.
+Join us and thousands of fellow runners in Dublin to Run in the Dark on Tuesday 14th November and support our ongoing research to find a cure for paralysis.
+For the first time, Dublin will lead the way of this global event, followed by runs in 40 cities around the world the following night.
 Take part in this unique multi location event and run in the dark for 5k or 10k.
 If your trainers are a little dusty you can even walk the route.
-Everyone who takes part on the night will be playing a big part in finding a cure for spinal cord injury.
-The Dublin event will leave from Dublin City Centre at 8.00pm on the 16th November.
+Everyone who takes part on the night will be playing a big part in finding a cure for paralysis.
+The Dublin event will leave from Dublin City Centre at 8.00pm on Tuesday 14th November.

 DUBLIN ROUTE 2017*